Skip to main content

 Dallas heat is real when it comes to commercial roofs.
 We're talking 100+ degree days, where your actual roof surface can hit 160 degrees, or more.

-We've installed commercial flat roofs all over Dallas for years now.
+We install commercial flat roofs all over Dallas.
 Office buildings in Uptown.
 Warehouses out in Northwest Dallas.
 Those quirky restaurant buildings in Deep Ellum that always have something unexpected going on with the structure.
 Each project is different, and honestly, that's what keeps this work interesting.

-Proper installation starts with understanding what the City of Dallas actually requires.
-And trust me, they have opinions about commercial roofing projects.[1]
+Proper installation starts with understanding what the City of Dallas actually requires, and they have firm rules for commercial roofing projects.
 The good news?
 We handle all that permit paperwork and inspection coordination.
 You shouldn't have to become an expert in building codes just to get a new roof.

 A well-installed flat roofing system does two main things.
 Keeps your building dry when it rains (obviously).
-And cuts your cooling costs, which in Texas summers... yeah, that matters.
-The Department of Energy has actually studied this stuff pretty extensively - they've documented how reflective roofing reduces heat gain in buildings.[2]
-Real data, not just marketing hype.
+And cuts your cooling costs, which in Texas summers, yeah, that matters.
+The U.S. Department of Energy has studied this pretty extensively, and they've documented how reflective roofing reduces heat gain in buildings.1 Real data, not just marketing hype.

 Our process covers deck inspection through final warranty documentation.
 Same team, start to finish.
 No handoffs to random subcontractors you've never met.